proxin187/asm-rs/README.md

 > [!WARNING]
 > This assembler is a hobby project and shall not be used for anything professional

-Asm-rs is an assembler for x86_64 linux with intel syntax.
+Asm-rs is an assembler for x86_64 linux with fasm-like syntax.

 ## Features
  - Labels